Taco Rice Skillet

 Make it a Meal

-This is definitely a satisfying dinner to make in just one pan, but maybe you want to add some veggies on the side.
-Here are some ideas:
+This is definitely a satisfying dinner to make in just one pan, and doesn’t necessarily need anything else.
+But maybe you want to add something on the side to fill the plate a little more.
+Here are some serving suggestions to pair with your taco skillet:

 serving spoon resting in a pan of ground beef taco skillet with a scoop already missing from the pan